-Fremont College’s Board of Governors and Program Advisory Committee Member, Andrew Cherng, Named One of Forbes 400 Wealthiest Americans
+Fremont University’s Board of Governors and Program Advisory Committee Member, Andrew Cherng, Named One of Forbes 400 Wealthiest Americans

-Andrew Cherng, Board of Governors and Program Advisory Committee Member at Fremont College, was listed as one of Forbes 400 wealthiest Americans
+Andrew Cherng, Board of Governors and Program Advisory Committee Member at Fremont University, was listed as one of Forbes 400 wealthiest Americans

 Andrew came to the U.S. from China in 1966 with his father, a master chef.
 In 1973, they opened a sit-down Chinese restaurant called Panda Inn.
 Ten years later, Andrew launched the first Panda Express in a Los Angeles County mall.
 Today, the $1.6 billion business operates 1,500 restaurants nationwide.
 Panda Restaurant Group the parent company of Panda Inn, Panda Express, and Hibachi-San, is a company that strongly believes in its mission “To deliver exceptional Asian dining experiences by building an organization where people are inspired to better their lives.”